-|Origin||Anterior superior iliac spine|
+|Origin||Anterior superior iliac spine (ASIS)|

-|Insertion||Medial surface of tibial tuberosity (insertion is part of the pes anserinus)|
+|Insertion||Medial surface of proximal tibia, medial to tibial tuberosity (insertion is part of pes anserinus)|

-Lateral rotation of femur
+Lateral rotation of the hip

 Medially rotates tibia when knee is flexed

-|Nerve||Femoral nerve (L2, L3, L4)|
+|Nerve||Femoral nerve, anterior division (L2, L3, L4)|

 Location & Overview